Low Taper Fade Wavy Haircuts for Men

 Classic Wavy Side Part with Low Fade

-The classic wavy side part brings timeless barbershop refinement.
-The low fade blends seamlessly into a controlled side part that shows off your natural texture.
-This version is ideal for formal or professional settings, offering understated sophistication.
-A touch of styling cream keeps the waves polished without weighing them down.
+The wavy side part brings timeless barbershop polish.
+The low fade blends into a controlled side part that shows off your texture — ideal for formal or professional settings.
+A touch of styling cream keeps the waves neat without weighing them down.

 Textured Crop with Low Fade